TheInformationLab/tableau-tools/server-to-cloud-client-side-redirect/README.md

 The script provided intercepts the page load, extracts the URL fragment, and constructs a new URL appropriate for the Tableau Cloud environment.
 This redirection happens seamlessly, enhancing the user experience during the transition period.

+## Limitations

+This **only** redirects dashboard view links, it does not redirect links to other content items or parts of the server UI, for example datasources, projects or workbooks.
+This is due to a unique content ID being included in these type of links which will not map to the same content on your Cloud instance.

 ## Usage

 To implement this solution: